Why is San Onofre State Beach Important?

 On July 28, 2017, the San Clemente City Council and the Reserve Management Corporation sued in an attempt to invalidate these agreements and force the toll road through San Onofre State Beach.
 These lawsuits are a direct attack against San Onofre State Beach, Trestles, and the millions of people that enjoy these irreplaceable resources!
 Furthermore, Congressman Darrel Issa (R-Vista) is considering options he might take to repeal the settlement agreement and force the toll road through the park.

 How Can I Help Protect the Park?

-There are four specific ways you can help.
+There are five specific ways you can help.

 - Provide us with your contact information so we can keep you informed about the Save San Onofre Coalition’s efforts to Protect the Park.